SRCH2/srch2-ngn/documentation/docs/tutorial.md

 }
 ```

 `Field` instances can be obtained by calling the static factory methods of the class `com.srch2.android.http.service.Field`.
 A searchable field has textual data that will be searched during a query; a refining field is for storing data values that can be used for query filtering and post-processing.
-Both refining and searchable field data can be retrieved from the raw search results returned by the SRCH2 server.
+Both refining and searchable field data can be retrieved from the raw search results returned by the SRCH2 search server.
 An additional parameter can be passed which will set the field's relative ranking (or relevance) to other searchable fields--the default value is one.
 Here, the relevance of the `Field title` is set to be three times more important than the fields `genre` and `year`.

 **An index always requires one field to be defined as the primary key**: each record should have a unique value for its primary key.
 It can be searchable, and/or refining.
 The primary key is the handle by which you can verify records were inserted correctly, deleted and/or retrieved by later.